 Consistent with 15 U.S.C.
-638 and SBA SBIR/STTR Policy Directive (2019, both Phase I and II awards are aimed at furthering "scientific and technical merit and feasibility" of ideas in the proposals.
-The object of Phase I is to conduct feasibility-related experimental or theoretical research/research and development related to agency's described broad or narrow requirements, as to determine the scientific and technical merit and feasibility of the proposed effort and the quality of performance of the offeror.
+638 and SBA SBIR/STTR Policy Directive 2020, both Phase I and II awards are aimed at furthering "scientific and technical merit and feasibility" of ideas in the proposals.
+The object of Phase I is to conduct feasibility-related experimental or theoretical research/research and development related to agency's described broad or narrow requirements, as to determine the scientific and technical merit and feasibility of performance of the offeror.
 The object of Phase II is to continue the research/research and development effort from the completed Phase I (or from prior non-SBIR/STTR research in case of Direct to Phase II award).
 Phase II also includes a Special Phase II Testing and Evaluation authority.